 Customer demand never stays the same.

 Just when you think you know the pattern, it completely shifts.
 Trends change.
 Products and services fade from favor.
 Seasonal impacts roll through.
 And completely unpredictable events—like a pandemic—upend everything.
 This is the essence of fluctuating demand.

-Matching employee coverage to fluctuating demand in the hospitality industry must happen, but it’s also really tough to get right.
+Matching employee coverage to changing demand in the hospitality industry must happen, but it’s also really tough to get right.

 How do you schedule employees when you aren’t sure what demand will be?
 How can you set up shifts and be fair to employees while hitting that perfect place of not-too many and not-too few?
 How do you keep your employees engaged and on staff?
 How do you manage all of it fairly and still get to your other work?